 First impressions can be dangerous.
 A few years ago I saw Scotsman Andy Gunn playing a support slot, and was left underwhelmed by a set that seemed lacking in direction.
 In particular, guitarist Gunn took on only occasional vocal duties, and had a female singer at his side who seemed uncertain of her role.
 So I had low expectations of Too Many Guitars To Give Up Now, and paid it little attention for months after its release in February this year.
-This was a bad call on my part, and I owe Andy Gunn an apology, because it’s a damn fine album with a clear sense of purpose.
+This was a bad call on my part, because it’s a fine album that has a clear sense of purpose.

 Too Many Guitars To Give Up Now is old school blues.
 If you like, say, Eric Clapton’s